ChimeraTK/DebianPackagingScripts/README.md

 default one.

 ### Preseeding

-In rare conditions it might be necessary to build against an older set of development packages than what is available in the official repositories.
+In rare conditions, it might be necessary to build against an older set of development packages than what is available in the official repositories.
-In that case it is possible to put the relevant packages into a repository structure below the `preseed` folder.
+In that case, it is possible to put the relevant packages into a repository structure below the `preseed` folder.

 The `master` script has to be called with the parameter `--preseed` for the packaging scripts to pack them up

 ### Additional tweaks

-During package development it might be that you have a high turn-around in calling the master script.
-To accomodate this, it is possible to skip or speed up certain parts of the process:
+During package development, it might be that you have a high turn-around in calling the master script.
+To accommodate this, it is possible to skip or speed up certain parts of the process:

 #### Skipping the initial pbuilder update